Twenty years ago, Fujimaki Sensei nurtured a breakthrough for Filipino aikidoists

 The student doesn’t know where to begin.
 And so he grasps at straws.

 The typical straw that he grasps at is to ape the external appearance of the teacher’s movements.
-And so for the beginner, aikido is choreography: performing the prescribed gestures of “techniques” that are enshrined in a syllabus.
+And so for the beginner, aikido is pure choreography: performing gestures that have little meaning for him, other than that the teacher has prescribed them.

 Which is all fine.
 As long as the student doesn’t remain stuck at this stage.
 Because this stage is all about rote memorization – kabisote, in Tagalog slang.
 And that was precisely the problem: before July 1998, all of us remained stuck at this stage.

 Kabisote meant stilted, dead movements.
-Kabisote meant presumed cooperation from uke, rather than authentic responses to the energy flows of attacks.
+Kabisote meant presuming and expecting cooperation from uke, rather than authentic responses to the energy flows of attacks.
 Kabisote meant an unsophisticated, dumb wonderment at the dynamic movement of visiting aikido masters ... but very little understanding.
 “Amazing!
 How’d he do that?” - like a rube gaping at a circus act.

 For the beginner, the problem is this: replicating the external appearance of a sensei’s movements is a very iffy endeavour at best.
 Though doing his level best to copy the sensei's movements, the beginner is hobbled: he's working from a fleeting impression of how the sensei moved, but with no visual vocabulary with which to capture and store in his brain the movements he has just witnessed.
 And so most of the time the student produces only a crude facsimile of the sensei's movement.